esteinig/sketchy/README.md

 In the heatmap, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
 Gray colors in the beginning represent feature values not in the ultimate highest-ranking five and demosntrates uncertainty in the initial predictions.
 On the other hand, increasing homogenous color represents certainty in the prediction as the scores are updated.

-In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `x` reads.
-In the example this defaults to 1000 reads, so no breakpoints were detected (set to 0) as the prediction was limited to 1000 reads total - these breakpoints are included in the `prefix.data.tsv` output file.
+In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `--stable` reads.
+In the example this defaults to 1000 reads, so no breakpoints were detected (set to `0`) as the prediction was limited to 1000 reads total; breakpoints are included in the `prefix.data.tsv` output file.
 Legend items and colors are ordered according to rank; a straight, uncontested line for a dominant feature value score indicates certainty the same as homogenous color in the heatmap.

 In the plot on the right, the preference score from [Brinda and colleagues](https://www.biorxiv.org/content/10.1101/403204v2) is computed on the sum of ranked sums of shared hashes (`sssh`) scores from the middle plot.
-As in the original a threshold of `0.6` (horizontal line) indicates when a prediction can be trusted and when it should not.
+As in the original a threshold of `p = 0.6` (horizontal line) indicates when a prediction should be trusted and when it should not.
 Note that the preference is always computed on the feature value with the highest score over the feature value with the second highest score, regardless of whether it is the right prediction.
 In fact, the score is susceptible to 'switches' in predictions, especially using lower resolution sketches, where a prediction is updated and flips to another more likely prediction as more evidence is gathered.

 <a href='https://github.com/esteinig'><img src='docs/example_saureus_2.png' align="center" height="600" /></a>

-In this example, the same data is run on the lower resolution reference sketch `saureus_15_1000` instead of `saureus_15_10000`.
+In this example, the same data from the Bengal Bay clone is run on the lower resolution reference sketch `saureus_15_1000` instead of `saureus_15_10000`.
 Incorrect sequence type ST12 is called for about 300 reads before making a switch to the correct sequence type ST772.
-This is reflected in the heatmap by distinct color blocks.
+This is reflected in the heatmap by distinct color blocks, but lower-resolution also trades-off prediction speed with larger more accurate sketches.
 In the higher resolution sketch above, the sequence type is called almost immediately and initial uncertainty is lower, as indicated by less gray coloring in the heatmap on the initial reference sketch queries.

 ### Rust CLI